 What is heat stress?

-Heat stress occurs when cows become too hot and cannot cool down.
+Heat stress occurs when cows become too hot and cannot cool down sufficiently.
 Like most mammals, it’s vital that a cow’s core body temperature is kept somewhere between 38.5oC and 39.3oC.
-To maintain that balance during the warmer temperatures of summer, cows offload heat overnight when the ambient temperature has cooled.
+To maintain that balance during the warmer temperatures of summer, cows need to lose as much of the additional heat as possible.

-But there’s a problem.
-Overnight cooling isn’t possible when night-time temperatures are high.
-Three days of consistently high temperatures are more than enough for the onset of heat stress.
-And the risk is particularly potent around calving time and among cattle who are clinically ill or have a history of pneumonia.
+Even relatively short periods of hot weather can place cows under heat stress, particularly when overnight temperatures remain high, and cows are unable to cool down effectively.
+And the risk is particularly potent around calving time and among cattle who are ill or have a history of pneumonia.
 Cattle that are young, old or have dark hair are also more susceptible to heat stress.

 What are the signs of heat stress?